onaio/onadata/docs/submissions.rst

     <a href="https://bitbucket.org/javarosa/javarosa/wiki/OpenRosaMetaDataSchema"
     target="_blank">OpenRosa MetaData Schema</a>

-Here is some example JSON provided for updating an exisiting instance, it would replace `[the JSON]` above:
+Here is some example JSON provided for updating an existing instance, it would replace `[the JSON]` above:
 ::